-Don’t assume just because a show is a smash-hit everything is peachy keen behind the scenes.
+Don’t assume just because a show is a smash-hit everything is a peachy keen behind the scenes.
 Frank Darabont, former showrunner for The Walking Dead, alleges AMC has a ‘habit’ of treating its employees poorly.
 Darabont details his experience with the network in a revealing lawsuit against AMC.
-The former employee details his experience with the network, explaining the poor treatment started way before his sudden 2011 termination.
+The former employee describes his experience with the network, explaining the poor treatment started way before his sudden 2011 termination.

-The Hollywood Reporter reported on Thursday that the former show runner Frank Darabont claims that the AMC executives reduced his profit sharing during season two of The Walking Dead after he was terminated, in turn, essentially “stealing” tens of millions of dollars from him.
+The Hollywood Reporter reported on Thursday that the former showrunner Frank Darabont claims that the AMC executives reduced his profit sharing during season two of The Walking Dead after he was terminated, in turn, essentially “stealing” tens of millions of dollars from him.

 The reduction in profit sharing was not the only problem he listed in the lawsuit.
 According to the deposition obtained by The Washington Post, despite the show’s huge fan base, the show has struggled with harsh budget cuts, which Frank believed affected the show’s integrity.
-He claimed the network cut the budget by 20 percent, which made it very difficult to create the zombie primetime drama.
+He claimed the network cut the budget by 20 percent, which made it tough to create the primetime zombie drama.
 Frank explained reducing the budget by $200 thousand made it extremely difficult to keep up with the structural integrity of the show.

 — Viral Buzz News (@VIralBuzzNewss) January 7, 2016